bowman2001/perplexdoc/content/blog/codelayout/index.md

 }
 ```

-#### Small blocks
+## Short lines
-When all code lines are no longer than 40 characters, we can place them inside or beside the text:
+When our code lines never exceed {$40} characters, we can embed them inside or place them beside the text:

 ```json {.left}
 {